TapToCommunity/tapto/docs/commands.md

 ### Remote

-The [Remote](https://github.com/wizzomafizzo/mrext/blob/main/docs/remote.md) app now has basic support for writing games to tokens through the TapTo service.
+The [Remote](https://github.com/wizzomafizzo/mrext/blob/main/docs/remote.md) app has basic support for writing games to tokens through the TapTo service.
 If you have TapTo running, a button to write a game to a token will be displayed when selected games in search results and the games browser.

 ### Phone